lovnishverma/phpmysqlondocker/README.md

-# PMAMP - PhpMyadmin with Apache Mysql and Php
+# PhpMyadmin with Apache Mysql and Php

 Docker with Apache, PHP, MySQL, phpMyAdmin